Legalisation of documents from Canada for use in the Netherlands

 - Your document must be translated by a sworn translator.

-A Canadian translator must be certified by the translators’ organisation of the province or territory concerned.
+- If you use a translator based in Canada, they must be certified by the professional translators association of the province or territory concerned.

 Which documents can be legalised?

-You can get these documents from the Provincial Vital Statistics Office in your province.
-The website of Statistics Canada gives an overview of all the Provincial Vital Statistics Offices in Canada.
+These documents are available from the provincial Vital Statistics office.
+This governmental website of Canada gives an overview of all the Provincial Vital Statistics Offices in Canada.

 Certificate of unmarried status

-There are two ways to get a document which can be used as proof of unmarried status:
+In Canada two types of documents can be used as proof of unmarried status:

-- you can apply for a Statement in Lieu of Certificate of Non-Impediment to Marriage Abroad from the Authentication Services Section at Global Affairs Canada in Ottawa
+- a Statement in Lieu of Certificate of Non-Impediment to Marriage Abroad, which can be requested from the Authentication Services Section at Global Affairs Canada in Ottawa

 Official copy of a death certificate